Lodi's Ella Puls rides positive attitude to second-place finish in Division 2 girls shot put

 Heyroth opens busy weekend with bittersweet silver

-While Puls only qualified in the shot put, Lodi senior Lucas Heyroth began his jam-packed weekend with a runner-up finish of his own in the Div.
-2 boys triple jump.
+While Puls only qualified in the shot put, Lodi senior Lucas Heyroth began his jam-packed weekend with a runner-up finish of his own in the Division 2 triple jump.

-Despite picking up yet another honor, the Wisconsin commit was admittedly unpleased about settling for silver.
+Despite picking up yet another honor, the University of Wisconsin commit was admittedly unpleased about settling for silver.

 “It’s just not the right hardware,” he said.